ConservationInternational/trends.earth/docs/source/for_users/modules/training_unccdreporting.rst

     Refer to the :ref:`tut_settings` section of this manual for more information on setting up your area of interest.

 3. Set the **Initial** and **Final** year and the **Lag(months)** that will be applied to the Precipitation Dataset for calculating drought Hazard and Exposure.
-Select the **Include JRC Vulnerability Index** check box to calculate drougth Vulnerability for the region of interest.
+Select the **Include JRC Vulnerability Index** check box to calculate drought Vulnerability for the region of interest.
 The default Precipitation dataset is the GPCC but soon users will have the option to select the CHIRPS dataset from the Climate Hazard Group.
 Enter a **Execution name** and make sure to leave some notes about this step for furture reference.